masonpimentel/email-forwarding-validator/README.md

 ### Set up Python Application

+This section describes how to set up your environment to run the Python application, including pulling the code, installing necessary tools and depencencies, getting your API token and configuring the app.

 #### Clone repository

 Make sure you're in the directory where you want to run the Python application and Cronjob from.
 The rest of these steps will denote the current directory by `<path>`